github-kbaker/DevSecOps/README.md

 This repo contains assets for a hands-on DevSecOps class which enables you to legitimately claim this on your resume:

-<strong>"Automated with bash scripts an end-to-end CI/CD Jenkins Groovy workflow, triggered by changes in GitHub, to instantiate using Docker, build, test, and deploy to several environments apps using Kubernetes to load-balance and auto-scale within a monitored Google cloud with logging."</strong>
+<strong>"Automated with bash scripts an end-to-end CI/CD Jenkins Groovy workflow, triggered by changes in GitHub, to instantiate using Docker, build, test, and deploy to several environments a 12 Facter app, using Kubernetes to load-balance and auto-scale within a monitored Google cloud that has logging."</strong>

 This is not a bunch of talk and fancy PowerPoint.